 Urban Indigenous Children

-Employment training, provides employment related supports and initiatives to unemployed and/or underemployed Indigenous people living in the urban area of Dryden and surrounding urban area.
+Provides employment training, employment-related supports and initiatives to unemployed and/or underemployed Indigenous people living in the urban area of Dryden and surrounding urban area.

 A transportation, friendly visit and security check service.
 The program primarily focuses on senior Indigenous individuals; however, our clients include the elderly and frail, physically disabled and chronically ill patients.

-Diabetes Educator provides one on one diabetes support services/walk-in clinics, increased access to diabetes resources, group educational session; and outreach clinics, as well as foot care services.
+Diabetes Educator provides one-on-one diabetes support services/walk-in clinics, increased access to diabetes resources, group educational sessions and outreach clinics, as well as foot care services.

 Our EarlyON Child and Family Centre, located within the Homeward Bound building, provides opportunities for children from birth to 6 years of age to participate in play and inquiry-based programs with an emphasis on Indigenous culture, and helps support parents and caregivers in their roles.